EPI’s Leadership Team

 Bill can still be found spending much of his free time outside year-round, participating in the environment that he grew up in and enjoying his life-long hobbies of skiing (a skill that he has honed since the age of two), fishing and hunting.
 Aside from his tenured activities, Bill is an avid mushroom hunter, enjoys snorkeling, exploring the national lakeshore and is involved in Leorie Vineyard on the Old Mission Peninsula.

 Tony Knowles has now transitioned into the Production Manager for our facility.
-In his 19 years at EPI, Tony creates a positive, fun work environment for all of the members of his team.Tony excels at leading by taking responsibility to improve workflows, invenotry count, and above all, the efficency at which EPI does custom fabrication.
-He always portrays a positive attitude, knowing that collective behavior and attitude play a substantial role in the work environment.
-Overall, Tony knows that diligent work and dedication result in exceptional quality products, he takes an abundance of pride in his work.
+In his many years at EPI, Tony creates a positive, fun work environment for all of the members of his team.Tony excels at leading by taking responsibility to improve workflows, inventory count, and above all, the efficiency at which EPI does custom fabrication.
+He always has an upbeat attitude, knowing that collective behavior play a substantial role in the work culture.

 Tony still resides in Mancelona with his wonderful son.
-As a father, he always makes sure to put aside time from work to spend with his boy either at footbal games, or after school events.
 When he isn’t hard at work you can find the two of them kayaking, fishing, hammocking, playing disc golf, or mudding.
 His son loves the company and all of Tony’s coworkers.
-EPI has exceeded past being just a job to Tony and a multitude of his colleagues, it is now a family that prides themselves on providing the best quality of fabricated liners in the geomembrane industry.
+EPI has exceeded past being just a job to Tony, it is now a family that prides themselves on providing the best quality of fabricated liners in the geomembrane industry.

 As an Inside Sales Representative at Environmental Protection, Inc, Emily’s primary focus is to provide outstanding customer service and assist customers in choosing the best liner to fit their project needs.
 With a strong background in customer service and sales in the hospitality and packaging industry, Emily brings to the table her dynamic drive and passion for helping others.
 She is excited about her career with EPI and learning the ins and outs of the geosynthetic industry.